-Yes, you can get a construction accident settlement without a lawyer.
-But doing so will require extensive research, work, legal knowledge, and negotiating skills.
+Yes, you can get a construction accident settlement without a lawyer, but doing so will require extensive research, work, legal knowledge, and negotiating skills.
 Being involved in a construction accident is usually serious, and the consequences are sometimes life-changing.
-To promote your claim’s success, you want to ensure that your case is on solid, legal ground, and it is built on evidence.
+To promote your claim’s success, you want to ensure that your case is on solid, legal ground and is built on evidence.

 What a Construction Accident Settlement May Include

 In Florida, you are not allowed to sue your employer following a construction accident.
 However, you are still allowed to pursue legal action if you can prove that another party caused your damages.
 For example, if a machine malfunctioned and resulted in your injuries, you can sue the manufacturer under product liability laws.

 Some items that may be included in a construction accident settlement include: